English Orientation Packet

 VISITING

 Inmates visitation can be conducted by via the kiosk or tablet system.
-Inmate visitation is subject to kiosk or tablet availabilty.
-Tablet and kiosk availablity times may differ depending on the section that the inmate is housed in.
+Inmate visitation is subject to kiosk or tablet availability.
+Tablet and kiosk availability times may differ depending on the section that the inmate is housed in.

 RULES, REGULATIONS, DEFINITIONS, AND VIOLATION CODES